Quantum Simulation of Dissipative Energy Transfer via Noisy Quantum Computer: Quantum Simulation Using Real Device Quantum Computer

 \subsubsection{Dissipation Circuits}

-In our study, we introduce gate noises by applying identity gates $I=(XZXZZ)^{2}$.
-There are further discussion about the selection of this identity gate in the supplementary information.
-To imitate the system-bath coupling strength $\lambda$ in HEOM, for dynamic point at time $t$, we apply linear number of noisy identity gate $N=\delta_Q t$ before applying the system propagator $e^{-iHt}$, where $\delta_Q$ is the frequency of this noisy identity gate.
-The dissipation circuits are shown in (c) in \cref{Fig.Scheme}.
-A higher $\delta_Q$ leads to a faster decoherence of the quantum circuits' outcome.
-By adjusting the frequency $\delta_Q$, or we so call "damping", we are able to adjust the decoherence speed in the dynamics we generate from quantum computer, thus hopefully can simulate open quantum system with different system-bath coupling strength $\lambda$.
+In our study, this effective noise is injected by repeatedly applying the identity sequence $I=(XZXZZ)^{2}$.
+Further discussion of this gate choice is provided in the supplementary information.
+To emulate different values of the HEOM system-bath coupling strength $\lambda$, we apply a number of noisy identity gates that grows linearly with time.
+For the data point at time $t$, the number of such operations is $N=\delta_Q t$, where $\delta_Q$ denotes the frequency of the noisy identity gate.
+The dissipation circuit is shown in \cref{Fig.Scheme}.
+A larger $\delta_Q$ leads to faster decoherence in the measured dynamics.
+By varying $\delta_Q$, we generate a family of trajectories with different effective damping strengths that can be compared with HEOM results.